 Asthenosphere - about 250 km thick to depth of 350 km -

 Mesosphere - about 2500 km thick, solid rock, but still

-Outer Core - 2250 km thick, Fe and Ni, liquid
+Outer Core - 2250 km thick, Fe and Ni

-core - 1230 km radius,
+liquid Inner core - 1230 km radius, Fe and Ni, solid

 All of the above is known from the way seismic (earthquake waves) pass

 Land covers remaining surface with average of 0.8 km above sea level

 Continental Shelf, Slope, and rise

-Plates: are lithospheric plates -about 100 km thick, which move around on top of the asthenosphere.
+Plates: are lithospheric plates -about 100 km thick, which move around

-Boundaries occur at Oceanic Ridges, where new Oceanic
+Divergent Boundaries occur at Oceanic Ridges, where new Oceanic

 lithosphere is formed and moves away from the ridge in opposite

 back into the mantle, marked by oceanic trenches and subduction zones.